-People should realize that plant based and vegan aren’t the same thing.
-Veganism is a life philosophy of not harming animals; plant based is a diet that contains no animal products.
+People should realize that plant-based and vegan aren’t the same thing.
+Veganism is a life philosophy of not harming animals; plant-based is a diet that contains no animal products.
 Reducatariasm is simply the practice of reducing your animal product consumption.
-Many people feel they don’t understand veganism and why the difference between it and a plant based lifestyle matters.
-They lose interest, hung up on these ethical and philosophical points and give up on trying vegan foods because they are confused about veganism and scared of it.
+Many people feel they don’t understand veganism, and why the difference between it and a plant-based lifestyle matters.
+They lose interest, hung up on these ethical and philosophical points, and give up on trying vegan foods because they are confused about veganism, and scared of it.
 It really isn’t rocket science but thanks to mainstream media’s attitude towards it, it often seems that it is.

 Mark Bittman’s bestselling ” vegan” cookbook and diet plan- V6, which advocates eating meat and animal products only after 6:00 pm, really didn’t help.
 It is a ridiculous premise because if you eat meat daily or ever, you’re clearly not at all a vegan.
-Its not even reducatarian.
+It’s not even reducatarian.
 Veganism is hot, so people are cashing in.
-Hopefully the vegan message will get through, despite the various motives and interpretations, and people will eventually get over their fears and give it a try.
+Hopefully, the vegan message will get through, despite the various motives and interpretations, and people will eventually get over their fears and give it a try.

-The truth is that many people will probably never be vegan or want to be.
-But that doesn’t mean that these people can’t help out our planet and world as well.
+The truth is that many people will probably never be vegan, or want to be.
+But that doesn’t mean that these people can’t help out our planet, and world as well.
 The familiar green creed” Reduce, Reuse and Recycle” can apply to food as well as products.
-Everyone may not want to go vegan but everyone can reduce their meat, egg and dairy consumption and that, as well as people going vegan, does help both animals and our planet alot.
+Everyone may not want to go vegan, but everyone can reduce their meat, egg and dairy consumption and that, as well as people going vegan, does help both animals and our planet alot.

 The base numbers to continue sustainability and comfort here on earth probably is along the lines of 50% vegan by 2050 and 40-50 % of people having reduced their consumption of animal products.
-I hope for an all vegan world but realistically that probably won’t happen for a while.
+I hope for an all vegan world, but realistically that probably won’t happen for a while.
 I do think its possible and will, of course, continue to advocate for it.
-But the truth is everyone can reduce, really should and that it does make a big difference.
+But the truth is everyone can reduce, really should, and that it does make a big difference.